klaudiakantor/football_tweets/README.md

 Not listed project task was also resolving the problem of lack of training data - finding best training dataset with sentiment labels.
 The *sentiment140* dataset was chosen which originated from Stanford University.
-This set contains tweets with sentiment labels which were assigned automaticaly based on emoticons - positive or negative.
+This set contains tweets with sentiment labels which were assigned automatically based on emoticons - positive or negative.
 More info on the dataset can be found from the link: http://help.sentiment140.com/for-students/ .
 The reduced version of this dataset was used in this project - 60K tweets and two sentiment classes: 0 - negative, 1 - positive.
 Football tweets were scraped by using *tweepy* python package.